-The control panel located on the front of the SC745 chassis has six LEDs that provide you with critical information related to different parts of the system.
+The control panel located on the front of the chassis has several LEDs.
+These LEDs provide you with critical information related to different parts of the system.
 This section explains what each LED indicates when illuminated and any corrective action you may need to take.

-Power
+Power Fail